CasperKristiansson/pydantic-fixturegen/README.md

 Generate deterministic Pydantic v2 data, pytest fixtures, and JSON quickly with a safe, task-focused CLI built for modern testing workflows.

+📘 Read the full docs and examples at [pydantic-fixturegen.kitgrid.dev](https://pydantic-fixturegen.kitgrid.dev/).

 ## Why

 <a id="why"></a>